Hasan Akhund: Political career

 Akhund is one of the oldest members of the Taliban, and was a close associate of Muhammad Omar, the first leader of the movement.
-During the Taliban rule (1996–2001), in addition to being the Deputy Prime Minister, he also served as the foreign minister of Afghanistan from 1998 to 27 October 1999.
-Like many other senior Taliban, he is subject to United Nations sanctions related to the sheltering of terrorist groups.
+During the Taliban rule (1996–2001), in addition to being the deputy prime minister, he also served as the foreign minister of Afghanistan from 1998 to 27 October 1999.
+Like many other senior Taliban members, he is subject to United Nations sanctions related to the sheltering of terrorist groups.

 During the period of insurgency (2001–2021), Akhund was intermittently a member of the Quetta Shura.
 In 2013, he was the chief of the Taliban's commissions and the head of the recruitment commission.

 Following the Taliban's return to power in 2021, Akhund was appointed interim Prime Minister.
 His appointment was seen as a compromise between the Taliban's moderate and hardline figures.
 He took office on 7 September 2021.
-Akhund was appointed as permanent Prime Minister on 15 August 2025.
+Akhund was appointed as permanent prime minister on 15 August 2025.